 The purpose of the Programme is to reduce the greenhouse gas emission through the replacement of traditional cookstoves by improved cookstoves.
 The objective is to tackle major problems related to cooking in Mozambique: deforestation for wood and charcoal production, major incidence of respiratory diseases resulting from indoor air pollution and high expenditure in fuel for cooking.

-The range of the age and average lifetime of the equipment based on the manufacturer’s specifications and industry standards which corresponds to 4 years

 Firewood and charcoal are the main sources of energy for cooking, heating and illuminating the Mozambican households.
 75% of urban households rely on wood and charcoal for their energy demands.
 In rural households, almost 98% use wood for energy while 2% use charcoal.
 Although 70% of the current population resides in rural areas, is not this part of the population that constitutes the major risk for threatening the forest resources, but the remaining 30% of the population that lives in the urban and peri-urban areas, that is still highly dependent depending on firewood and charcoal as the main source of domestic energy.
 This pattern is explained by the low density population and high wood biomass availability in rural areas, while in the urban zones there is a prevalence of the opposite pattern.
 This, results in a very high pressure on forests adjacent to cities and along roads that are supplying the cities.

 According to Marzolli (2007), this demand for biomass is responsible for the increasing deforestation and forest degradation, which have been identified as the main sources of environmental problems in the country.
 Additionally, the use of non-efficient technologies for cooking aggravates the problem resulting in higher energy and biomass losses.